marchdev-tk/mdcharts/README.md

 ## TODO

 * Add MdDate to all charts (with unit-tests)
-* Add ability to accept custom painters (requires ENORMOUS amount of time)
+* Add ability to accept custom painters (paint funcs) (requires ENORMOUS amount of time)